Theme Aspect Argumentation Model for Handling Fallacies: Core constraints of theme aspect argumentation model

-\begin{note}[Why is \pmb{bat} a core constraint?] \rm Without closure by complement, there can be some aspect $x$ which can be argued for in a theme (that is, $x$ is an aspect of the theme) which is, however, not allowed to be argued against in the same theme, or vice versa, hindering free speech.
-As for the benefit of a distributive lattice, if some aspects $x$: ``{\it purchasing a fire insurance}'' and $y$: ``{\it purchasing a homeowners insurance}'' are in $\mathcal{I}(T, \omega)$, then $x \vee y$: ``{\it purchasing a fire insurance or a homeowners insurance}'' should be also in $\mathcal{I}(T, \omega)$, as well as $x \wedge y$ which is a more specific aspect than $x$ or $y$ alone that should be discussable if $x$ and $y$ are. \end{note}
+\begin{example}[The role of \pmb{bat} in formal fallacy identification] \rm Without closure by complement, there can be some aspect $x$ which can be argued for in a theme (that is, $x$ is an aspect of the theme) which is, however, not allowed to be argued against in the same theme, or vice versa, hindering free speech.
+Such purposeful restriction, often imposed by biased moderators, leads to fallacies known as {\it suppressed evidence}, {\it one-sidedness}, {\it false dichotomy} and {\it cherry-picking} within the repertoire of informally classified fallacies.
+As for the benefit of a distributive lattice, if some aspects $x$: ``{\it purchasing fire insurance}'' and $y$: ``{\it purchasing homeowners insurance}'' are in $\mathcal{I}(T, \omega)$, then $x \vee y$: ``{\it purchasing fire insurance or homeowners insurance}'' should be also in $\mathcal{I}(T, \omega)$, as well as $x \wedge y$ which is a more specific aspect than $x$ or $y$ alone that should be discussable if $x$ and $y$ are.
+If such generalisation or specialisation is disallowed, we will see {\it cherry-picking} or a nuanced version of {\it false dichotomy} manipulating one into the belief that only presented options are available to choose from.

+Suppose $t$: `{\it Should Alice buy fire insurance for her house?}' Suppose $\mathcal{D}$ is large enough, then many reasonable aspects mutually incomparable in $\mathcal{D}$ exist for $t$ such as $x_1$: `{\it Alice}', $x_2$: `{\it house}', $x_3$: `{\it purchasing fire insurance}', $x_4$: `{\it costing a lot}' and so on.
+But now, the moderator wants a biased argumentation.
+In particular, he/she does not want to hear any positive opinion about Alice's purchase of fire insurance.
+As such, he/she deliberately restricts the aspects of $t$, {\it i.e.} $\mathcal{I}(\{t\}, \omega)$, to - for example - the closure of $\{x_1, x_2, x_3, x_4\}$ by $\wedge$, $\vee$ and $\neg$ without, however, including any member of $\downarrow \{x_1 \wedge x_3\}$.
+Let us see what happens in the following argumentation with this bias in place. \begin{itemize} \item $s_1$: ``{\it Alice should not buy fire insurance for her house.
+It costs her a lot.}'' \item $s_2$: ``{\it It is not as though fire insurance costs \$1,000 a year.
+She should definitely buy it for her house.}'' \end{itemize} The typed argumentation graph is